tejassharma-ts/Xchedule/README.md

 # Xchedule

 A simple clone of Trello.
 Since this is primarily a front-end app, the data is queried from localStorage.
-NOTE: I've used JSX/JS where strict typing is not absolutely necessary to reduce development time.
+I've used JSX/JS where strict typing is not absolutely necessary to reduce development time.

 [**🖥️ Live Demo (Netlify)**](https://trackier-errand.netlify.app/)